CristianLopez3/reactive-java/README.md

 * Buffering: Temporarily store excess data until the consumer is ready to process it.
 * Dropping: Discard excess data if it cannot be processed in time.
 * Throttling: Slow down the producer to match the consumer's processing speed.

+## Schedulers ✅

+Schedulers are a way to control the execution of the code.
+They allow you to specify where and when the code should run.
+For example, you can run a piece of code on a separate thread or on the main thread.
+Schedulers are especially useful when dealing with blocking operations or when you need to control the concurrency of the code.

+**_Common Schedulers_**:
+* Schedulers.immediate(): Run the code immediately on the current thread.
+* Schedulers.single(): Run the code on a single reusable thread.
+* Schedulers.parallel(): Run the code on a fixed pool of parallel threads.
+* Schedulers.elastic(): Run the code on an elastic pool of threads.
+* Schedulers.boundedElastic(): Run the code on a bounded elastic pool of threads.

+**Operators used with Schedulers**: You can use the publishOn() and subscribeOn() operators to specify the scheduler for a particular part of the code.

+**subscribeOn**: Specifies the scheduler on which the subscription should happen (e.g., when you call subscribe(), i.e. from the start ).

+**publishOn**: Specifies the scheduler on which the subsequent operators should run (e.g., when you call map(), filter(), etc.).